 |Willful or Intentional Violation||$200 for each failure to pay each employee||Plus 25% of the amount unlawfully withheld|

-Any civil penalties recovered by an aggrieved employee are divided up as 75% to the Labor and Workforce Development Agency and 25% to the aggrieved employee.26
+Any civil penalties recovered by an aggrieved employee are divided up as 75% to the Labor and Workforce Development Agency and 25% to the aggrieved employee.24

 Late or Unpaid Final Wages

-An employer who fails to pay wages due on termination may be assessed a waiting time penalty for each late day.
-The waiting time penalty is equal to the amount of the employee’s daily rate of pay for each day the wages remain unpaid, up to a maximum of 30 days.27
+When an employer fails to pay earned wages due on termination, it may be assessed a waiting time penalty for each late day.
+The waiting time penalty is equal to the amount of the employee’s daily rate of pay for each day the wages remain unpaid, up to a maximum of 30 days.25

-The waiting time penalty is calculated at the daily wage rate multiplied by the number of days of non-payment, up to a maximum of 30 days.28
+The waiting time penalty is calculated at the daily wage rate multiplied by the number of days of non-payment, up to a maximum of 30 days.
+(The daily wage rate is the sum of all the wages, bonuses, commissions, and vacation pay, which is then divided by 52 (workweeks), and divided again by 40 (number of hours of work a week).)26

-In addition to unpaid wages and waiting time penalties, you may also be able to recover interest on the unpaid wages and reasonable attorney’s fees and court costs.29
+In addition to unpaid wages and waiting time penalties, plaintiffs may also be able to recover interest on the unpaid wages and reasonable attorney’s fees and court costs.27

-For questions about late wages unpaid final wages, or to discuss your case confidentially with one of our skilled California labor and employment attorneys, contact us at Shouse Law Group.
+For questions about late wages or unpaid final wages – or to discuss your wage violation case confidentially with one of our skilled California labor and employment attorneys – contact us at Shouse Law Group.

 - Labor Code 207 LC — Payment of wages. (“Every employer shall keep posted conspicuously at the place of work, if practicable, or otherwise where it can be seen as employees come or go to their places of work, or at the office or nearest agency for payment kept by the employer, a notice specifying the regular pay days and the time and place of payment, in accordance with this article.”)